Why not-for-profits (NFPs) need a content strategy

 Planning and delivering a content strategy is never going to be cheap as chips, but you still want to ensure you’re getting the best from whatever your budget can offer.
 On average, content marketing costs 62% less than traditional marketing and generates three times as many leads.

-At Castleford, we’re ready to help with discounted services to certain charities and not-for-profit organisations, so if you are interested in improving your content marketing get in touch with us via our Content for Good page.
+At Castleford, we’re ready to help with discounted services to certain charities and not-for-profit organisations, so if you are interested in improving your content marketing get in touch with us via our Request a Demo page.